Sparks Fly (song)

-"Sparks Fly" is a song written and recorded by American singer-songwriter Taylor Swift for her third studio album Speak Now (2010).
-Swift had written the song before she released her self-titled debut album in 2006, but only included it on her third album after she received fan requests to release the song.
-Produced by Swift and Nathan Chapman, "Sparks Fly" is an uptempo track combining country, pop rock, and arena rock with a production incorporating dynamic electric guitars and subtle fiddles.
-The lyrics are about a temptation to resist a dangerous love affair.
+"Sparks Fly" is a song by the American singer-songwriter Taylor Swift from her third studio album, Speak Now (2010).
+Swift had written the track in 2006 and occasionally performed it live, and she produced it with Nathan Chapman for Speak Now after receiving fan requests.
+"Sparks Fly" is a pop rock song with influences of country music and arena rock; its production incorporates dynamic electric guitars and subtle fiddles.
+The lyrics are about temptations and reluctance caused by a dangerous love affair.

-The song was released to US country radio on July 18, 2011, by Big Machine Records, as the fifth single from Speak Now.
-A music video featuring footage of the Speak Now World Tour was released on August 10, 2011, accompanied by a limited-edition CD single released on Swift's official website.
-In contemporary reviews, most music critics praised the uptempo production, but some deemed the track forgettable.
-The single won a Teen Choice Award for Choice Music – Country Song.
+Big Machine Records released "Sparks Fly" to country radio in the United States on July 18, 2011, as the fifth single from Speak Now.
+The accompanying music video was released on August 10, 2011, and it features footage from the Speak Now World Tour.
+Some critics praised the catchy production and lyrics that demonstrated personal emotions with specificity, but several others deemed the lyrical imagery somewhat unoriginal.
+"Sparks Fly" won a Teen Choice Award for Choice Music – Country Song.

-Following the release of Speak Now, "Sparks Fly" debuted at number 17 on the US Billboard Hot 100 and at number 28 on the Canadian Hot 100.
-After its single release, it peaked at number one on Billboard's Hot Country Songs chart and was certified platinum by the Recording Industry Association of America (RIAA).
-Swift included the song on the set lists of the Speak Now World Tour (2011–2012) and the Red Tour (2013–2014), and performed it on select dates of the 1989 World Tour (2015) and her Reputation Stadium Tour (2018).
+In the United States, the single peaked at number 17 on the Billboard Hot 100 and at number one on Hot Country Songs, and it was certified platinum by the Recording Industry Association of America.
+It also charted in Australia and Canada.
+Swift performed "Sparks Fly" on the Speak Now World Tour (2011–2012) and the Red Tour (2013–2014), and she occasionally performed it on her later tours.
+Following the 2019 dispute regarding the ownership of Swift's back catalog, she re-recorded the song as "Sparks Fly (Taylor's Version)" for her re-recorded album Speak Now (Taylor's Version) (2023).